mozzarellaV8/agora-marketplace/readme.md

 My client is Amazon.com.

-Their currently-in-development Medical Marijuana, Research Chemical, and Counterfeit Outerwear departments are lacking in street market values and potential consumer behaviors due to the previously illegal nature of the products to be offered.
+Their currently-in-development Medical Marijuana, Research Chemical, and Counterfeit Outerwear departments are lacking in market values and product groupings due to the previously illegal nature of the goods to be offered.

 They want to develop a rough model of the type of person who is interested in such things, so they can get a headstart tranining their recommender systems for a seamless transition when President ToBe Determined signs into law a bill broadening the definition of 'legal'.

-The client will decide, based on this analysis, the necessary scale for their newly legal departments, and they'll also decide if it is worth aggregating these darknet vendors into their network.
 By conducting a market basket analysis of vendor listings, Amazon will discover which vendors cluster into 'hit' products and which might reside in the 'long tail' of their ecommerce network.

+_This client scenario is fictional._

 ## the Data